-Line closure between Ashford and Borough Green
+Line closure between Ashford and Borough Green & Wrotham

-What work is taking place?
+What work took place?

-• At the Wheeler Street tunnel, we will overhaul drainage, up to and through, the 420 metres of the tunnel, part of over three miles of overall drainage improvements through Maidstone East station.
+• At the Wheeler Street tunnel, we overhauled drainage, up to and through, the 420 metres of the tunnel, part of over three miles of overall drainage improvements through Maidstone East station.
 Effective drainage is critical to protecting signals, track and other infrastructure from water damage.
 This section of line is historically prone to landslips, including one in May 2024 just outside the tunnel.

 • Bridges examined at Bearsted, Wheeler Street Tunnel, Hollingbourne, Harrietsham, Lenham, Charing and Ashford.